New Orleans Water Quality at a Glance

 - Abundant Supply: The Mississippi River provides virtually unlimited water volume, ensuring quantity is never a concern even during drought conditions.

 - Saltwater Intrusion: During extreme drought conditions, saltwater from the Gulf of Mexico can push upstream, requiring careful monitoring and occasionally adjusting intake locations.
+This nearly reached crisis levels in 2023.

 Comprehensive Treatment Process